Make these 10 easy freezer meals in 1 hour. Have cozy crockpot meals like Beef Ragu, Salsa Chicken, and Carnitas ready to dump in the crockpot and go.

 - I LOVE sitting down to make a meal plan and write down a meal that I put in the freezer a few weeks ago.

-- And I really, REALLY love when it’s time to make dinner and all I have to do is dump something into the Crockpot or Instant Pot and hit go!
+- And I really, REALLY love when it’s time to make dinner and all I have to do is dump something into the crockpot or Instant Pot and turn it on!

-Having a stash of freezer crockpot dump meals in my freezer is totally rocking my world, but it wouldn’t happen if I didn’t have a plan to get those meals in the freezer in the first place!
+Having a stash of easy crockpot meals in my freezer is totally rocking my world, but it wouldn’t happen if I didn’t have a plan to get those meals in the freezer in the first place!

-I want to do another one-hour cooking session, but I want to focus on dump dinner recipes!
+I want to do another one-hour cooking session, but I want to focus on dump dinner freezer meals!

-A freezer crockpot dump recipe is a meal that when you open the freezer container, you “dump” it into a skillet (like this one) or slow cooker (I use this here) or Instant Pot (my favorite here) and you’re pretty much done.
+Dump dinners are meals that, when you open the freezer container or bag, you simply “dump” it into a skillet (like this one) or slow cooker (I use this here) or Instant Pot (my favorite here) and you’re pretty much done.

-That’s why I like to broaden “dump dinner recipes” to include meals that may need a simple side dish, like rice or baked potatoes, or tortillas.
+I like to broaden these easy freezer meals to include meals that may need a simple side dish, like rice, baked potatoes, or tortillas.
+I usually skip the casseroles like lasagna simply because we don’t prefer them.

-- Even if my dump dinners aren’t 100% ready to go on their own, I can usually prepare side dishes ahead of time by cooking in bulk.
-My husband knows that anytime I make rice or beans or lentils or quinoa in the Instant Pot, I make A LOT.
+Even if my dump dinners aren’t 100% ready to go on their own, I can usually prepare side dishes ahead of time by cooking in bulk.
 It’s very normal for me to double or triple a recipe so that I can freeze several portions for future dinners.

-- As I mentioned, the idea of having a dump dinner meal in the freezer isn’t good enough.
-You need a PLAN in order to prepare that recipe now, so it’s ready when you need it later.
+As I mentioned, the idea of having a dump dinner meal in the freezer isn’t good enough.
+You need a PLAN in order to prepare those freezer meal recipes now, so they’re ready when you need them later.

-And that’s exactly what I’m sharing with you today: my one-hour freezer cooking plan for dump dinner recipes!
+And that’s exactly what I’m sharing with you today: my one-hour freezer meals plan for dump dinner recipes!

-I’m pretty strict when it comes to which recipes I put in the freezer and which ones I don’t.
+I’m pretty strict when it comes to which weeknight dinners I put in the freezer and which ones I don’t.

-- It will be something my family already loves (and that means the husband and both kids)!
+- Something my family already loves.
+That means favorite recipes loved by the husband and both kids!

-- Needs to be affordable.
+- Affordable.
 They don’t have to be rice and beans cheap, but we can’t go all out lobster and prime rib here.

 - Use normal ingredients.
 If I can’t find something at my local grocery store, it’s not happening!

-Here are the five prepared slow cooker meals that we’ll be making:
+Here are the five slow cooker freezer meals that we’ll be making:

 - Beef Ragu